DHSProgram/DHS-Analysis-Code/Readme.md

 ## Code used in analysis reports

-When possible code that was used for analysis reports will be made available in this repository.
+When possible code that was used for DHS analysis reports will be made available in this repository.
-The code will be stored in folder with the report ID (for instance MR31 for the methodological report on Effective Coverage).
+The code will be stored in folder with the report ID (for instance AS81 for the urban poverty report) or by topic (for instance Effective Coverage).